-- 3.8 Twelve-month CPI inflation to November 2023 was 3.9%, down from 4.6% in October.
-The largest downward contribution came from transport, recreation, culture, and food. - 3.9 The Bank of England projects for CPI inflation to fall to around 4.5% by the end of the year and to continue to fall towards the 2% target next year. - 3.10 For local government, the September CPI is important because it will be used to index the business rates multiplier, uplift Revenue Support Grant (RSG) and the baselines within the Business Rates Retention System (BRRS). - 3.11 Figure 2 below shows the CPI rates from December 2022 to date.
+- 3.8 Twelve-month CPI inflation to October 2023 was 4.6%, down from 6.7% in September.
+The largest downward contribution came from falling gas and electricity prices, although these still remain high compared to recent years.
+The price of gas in October 2023 was around 40% higher than in October 2021, and the price of electricity was around 40% higher compared to last year. - 3.9 The Bank of England projects for CPI inflation to fall to around 4.5% by the end of the year and to continue to fall towards the 2% target next year. - 3.10 For local government, the September CPI is important because it will be used to index the business rates multiplier, and to uplift Revenue Support Grant (RSG) and the baselines within the Business Rates Retention System (BRRS). - 3.11 Figure 2 below shows the CPI rates from October 2022 to date.

-Source: ONS December 2023
+Source: ONS November 2023